epkaz93/cavalcade/README.md

 # cavalcade
 *Cavalcade* is a **lightweight, asynchronous event library for Python**.
-The main method for adding *events* is primarily via function decorators, although using Event objects is also perfectly legal.
+The main method for adding *events* is primarily via the event_factory function decorators, although using Event objects is also perfectly legal.

 Events are managed by an *event manager* that runs in the background, and as